 This module will provide a general introduction of Artificial Intelligence (AI) and digital innovation that centres on organisational examples e.g. such as business finance, health, and energy.
 Successfully completing the module will provide you with an understanding of the application of AI and its role in digital innovation that illustrates various real-world applications of the use of AI tools.

 The module will use case studies to support the seminars, which use real-world data problems for the design and analysis of solutions.
 A range of techniques will be examined to understand which tools are appropriate during the design, piloting and testing solutions.
-Digital innovation methods will be applied to identify the key potential of gaps where AI or data analytics techniques maybe appropriate and what factors influence the effective use of the tools.
+Digital innovation methods will be applied to identify the key potential of gaps where AI or data analytics techniques may be appropriate and what factors influence the effective use of the tools.

 In this module you will learn about the principles of Data Science.
 Data Science is about using data to create knowledge which will advance business or society.
 Its subject area comprises an intersection of mathematics/statistics, computing and organisation knowledge and as such is broad.
-In this module we overview all areas within data science, investigating the theory and also apply data science methods to practical problem-solving.
-You will learn how to analysis an organisation’s data assets, create data-driven project ideas that advance an organisation’s knowledge base, and how to implement such projects.
+In this module we overview all areas within data science, investigating the theory and also applying data science methods to practical problem-solving.
+You will learn how to analysis an organisation’s data assets, create data-driven project ideas that advance an organisation’s knowledge base, and how implement such projects.

 In this module you will develop knowledge and skills that will enable you to tackle a realistic machine learning problem, using advanced machine learning techniques.
-You will also learn how to implement machine learning based solutions using the cloud and how to evaluate their performance.
+You will also learn how to implement machine learning-based solutions using the cloud and how to evaluate their performance.
 The main topics covered in this module include: supervised, unsupervised and reinforcement learning; optimisation techniques; ensemble techniques; scalable infrastructures; high-performance architecture; and cloud services and platforms for AI.

 A key element of your journey towards becoming a Digital and Technology Specialist is your ongoing skills development.
-This module requires you to engage in a recognised CPD programme relating your specialist pathway and reflect upon how such learning can be embedded back into the workplace.
+This module requires you to engage in a recognised CPD programme relating to your specialist pathway and reflect upon how such learning can be embedded back into the workplace.
 To enable this we will consider the following areas:

 This module is about the development of practical skills and techniques required by businesses to help them in developing a sustainable strategy.
 In this module, you will develop knowledge and skills in disruptive Leadership skills, apply them and critically analyse how innovation in its various forms affect business competitiveness.
 Disruptive leadership strategies and techniques are examined and developed in the context of rapid, innovative and radical change through AI and related technologies that are impacting industry ecosystems.